MerNat/MerNat/README.md

 # Hi :wave:

-I'm an infrastructure and web developer who is passionate about open source.
+I'm an infrastructure and full-stack engineer who is passionate about open source.
 My primary programming language is Go, and I am also comfortable working with Angular, Python, Java, Docker, and Kubernetes.
 I have experience with essential tools like Redis and RabbitMQ.
 As an avid learner, I am constantly expanding my knowledge and skills.
 In my free time, I enjoy writing, and you can explore my [personal blog](https://meronhayle.me/) on my website.

 ### My Website / Profile
 [![giannis](https://img.shields.io/static/v1?style=for-the-badge&message=meronhayle.me&color=blue&logoColor=FFFFFF&label=)](https://meronhayle.me/)